nufu8/github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: Blank

 profile:
   align: right
-  image: prof_pic.jpg
+  image: data_thumbn.png
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Puck Swildens, Nils Janssen, Luka,</p>
+    <p>Yente van der Zee, Stan Huynh</p>

 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi there!
+We’re a group of students from the Metropolitan Data I course, taught by Hans Hoogenboom at AMS Institute.
+Since we don’t know our group number, we have decided to refer to ourselves as “the confused programmers” for now, given our modest coding experience.

+This website was created for the purpose of hosting and showcasing our lab results and assignments.

+We would like to invite you to explore our work and see our progress.
+As the course progresses, this website will closely follow our learning journey and showcase our growth.

+Thanks for visiting, and we hope you enjoy following along with us!